peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 <!--more-->

 **Arkadiev, Peter**.
+Double-marking of prominent objects cross-linguistically: patients, recipients and beyond.
+Talk at the Linguistischer Arbeitskreis, Cologne Center of Language Sciences, 27 November 2024. [pdf](Arkadiev2024_doublemarking_LAK.pdf)

+**Arkadiev, Peter**.
 Typology and diachrony of ambifixes: some preliminary observations.
-Invit-ed keynote talk at the 21st International Morphology Meeting, Vienna, 28–30 August 2024. [pdf](Arkadiev2024_ambifixes_IMM.pdf)
+Invited keynote talk at the 21st International Morphology Meeting, Vienna, 28–30 August 2024. [pdf](Arkadiev2024_ambifixes_IMM.pdf)

 **Arkadiev, Peter**.
 From noun incorporation to lexical affixation in Northwest Caucasian (with focus on Abaza).
 Talk at the workshop “Lexical affixes” at the 57th Annual Meet-ing of the Societas Linguistica Europaea, Helsinki, 21–24 August 2024. [pdf](Arkadiev2024_Abaza_Incorp_SLE.pdf)